Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Introduction

-Despite these advances, the practical deployment of unsupervised approaches is fundamentally constrained by data quality.
+While a recent study \cite{abbasi2025discovery} has demonstrated that EUCLID can be applied to experimental full-field displacement data, VFM-based approaches inherently require dense spatial data to compute deformation gradients.
+They cannot be applied directly to sparse point measurements (e.g., only a few sensors).
+The practical deployment of unsupervised approaches is further constrained by data quality.
 Noise amplification during numerical or automatic differentiation is well known to degrade parameter identification \cite{avril2004sensitivity,rossi2015effect}.
-In particular, the VFM and, consequently, EUCLID assume access to dense, continuous data and therefore struggle in the presence of severe sparsity or gappy data.
 To improve robustness, some recent discovery frameworks have introduced Bayesian sparsity priors \cite{hirsh2022sparsifying} or ensemble-based updating strategies \cite{fasel2022ensemble}, which can stabilize the identification of partial differential equations (PDEs) from noisy or incomplete data.
 While promising in the context of general PDEs identification, these strategies do not address the mechanics-specific challenge of constitutive model discovery.

 A more systematic treatment of uncertainty has long been established in the uncertainty quantification community, where iterative Bayesian assimilation frameworks are used to deal with imperfect data.
 By treating model calibration as a sequential inference problem, such approaches refine predictions by continuously updating probabilistic beliefs in light of noisy observations \cite{kennedy2001bayesian,jiang2015surrogate,Arendt2012}.
 The {statistical finite element method} (statFEM) \cite{girolami2021statistical,akyildiz2022statistical,koh2023stochastic,narouie2023inferring} is a prominent example: it reconstructs full-field displacements from sparse and noisy measurements by applying Bayesian inference directly into the finite element solution.
-Recent works have established polynomial convergence guarantees \cite{karvonen2025error} and probabilistic displacement reconstructions under polynomial chaos expansions \cite{narouie2025mechanical}.
+Recent works have established polynomial convergence guarantees \cite{karvonen2025error} and probabilistic displacement reconstructions under polynomial chaos expansions (PCE) \cite{narouie2025mechanical}.
 Yet, while statFEM robustly recovers displacement fields under uncertainty, it neither aims to strictly enforce constitutive consistency nor to provide interpretable material models.